Air Force Promotion Prep

 3

-No. WAPS Study 2026 is an unofficial study tool by DahVio Studios and is not affiliated with or endorsed by the United States Air Force.
+No. WAPS Study 2026 is an independent tool built by DahVio Studios—a one-person studio run by a Marine Corps veteran in Long Beach, California.
+Not affiliated with or endorsed by the United States Air Force.

 What is the content based on?

-The app content is aligned with AFH 1 material, with the current in-app content version based on AFH 1 from November 2024.
+Content is aligned with AFH 1 material.
+The current version is based on AFH 1 from November 2024.
+The 2027 cycle update will follow when new Air Force guidance is published.

 Does it require an account?

-No. The app does not require sign-in, and study progress is stored locally on the device.
+No. No sign-in, no registration, no backend server.
+All study progress is stored locally on your device.